 If you flip the column upside down and swap the column hook for a leg spike, you can create the 4 Legged Thing by jamming the centre column into the ground for maximum stability.
 This might be useful for macro work.
 Height is limited here because you are reliant on the length of the centre column.

 Using optional accessory feet, you can create a tabletop tripod by removing all the tripod legs.
 This option is discussed in more detail further down the page in the “Accessories” section.

 Function in the Field

 In use, there were no surprises.
 All functions of this tripod performed as expected.
-Once you are actually out in the field you can really get a better understanding for stability of a tripod, and with Bucky it’s a tale of two halves: With and without using the centre column.
+Once you are actually out in the field you can really get a better understanding for the stability of a tripod, and with Bucky, it’s a tale of two halves: With and without using the centre column.

 With the centre column full collapsed, the tripod is extremely stable for its size.
 Stability decreases as you begin to extend the centre column stages, culminating in a relatively unstable top-heavy tripod when set to its maximum height.
 With moderate winds and above, you should definitely not attempt to use the full height of the centre column for longer exposures.